-Reporting Requirement: The Employee will report to the Company's Board of with the Employee's title(s) in a United States publicly-traded corporation and such other duties as may be specified by the Board of Directors from time to time.
+Reporting Requirement: The Employee will report to the Company's Board of Directors.

+Responsibilities: Such duties and responsibilities as are ordinarily associated with the Employee's title(s) in a United States publicly-traded corporation and such other duties as may be specified by the Board of Directors from time to time.